-Just like pineapple tarts, “Kuih Bangkit” (Tapioca Cookie) is often enjoyed during festive seasons like Chinese New Year and Hari Raya in Malaysia.
-A “kuih” is a bite-sized snack or dessert originating from Malaysia.
-It has become the favourite of many because of its sweet coconut flavour.
-Trust me, these cookies would just melt in your mouth.
+Just like pineapple tarts, 'kuih bangkit' (tapioca cookies) is often enjoyed during festive seasons like Chinese New Year and Hari Raya in Malaysia.
+'Kuih' are bite-sized snacks or sweet/savoury desserts originating from Malaysia.
+'Kuih bangkit' has become the favourite among many because of its sweet, creamy coconut flavour.
+Moreover, these cookies just melt in the mouth.

-A perfectly made kuih bangkit crumbles and melts in your mouth the moment you bite into it.
+A perfectly made 'kuih bangkit' would crumbles and melts in the mouth the moment it is eaten.
 Getting the melting effect is no small feat.
-To make kuih bangkit successfully, the moisture from the flour needs to be removed in order to create a light and fluffy texture.
+To make it successfully, the moisture from the flour needs to be removed in order to create a light and fluffy texture.

-Ensure choosing a good quality coconut cream to make kuih bangkit to get the most out of the coconut flavour.
-I realised that it is better to sift the coconut milk to get a smoother texture.
-During baking, ensure that the heat does not brown the cookies because they are meant to be white (or very lightly browned) and may crack a little during the process.
+Ensure choosing a good quality coconut cream to make 'kuih bangkit' so as to get its optimum flavour.
+I realized that it is better to sift the coconut milk to get a smoother texture.
+During baking, ensure that the heat does not brown the cookies because they are meant to be white (or very lightly browned).
+It is also fine if they were to crack a little during the baking process.

 Coconut Cream Cookies is also known as: Kuih BangkitTapioca Cookies番婆饼

-Bake tapioca flour with pandan leaves at least 4 hours before using at 150 Celsius for 1.5 hours.
-Sift powdered sugar and mix with egg until mixture turns into a lighter shade of yellow.
+Bake tapioca flour with pandan leaves at least 4 hours in advance at 150 degrees Celsius for 1.5 hours.
+Sift powdered sugar.
+Mix together with egg until mixture turns a lighter shade of yellow.

 Add sifted flour into sugar and egg mixture using a spoon or spatula.
 Then add coconut cream.
 Lightly knead dough until evenly mixed.

 Press dough into 'kuih bangkit' mould or use a cookie cutter.
 Bake at 120 degrees Celsius for 15 minutes.
-Set aside to cool.
-Store in airtight containers.
+Leave aside to cool.
+Store in air-tight containers.